Atthaualpha/knowledge-abyss/git/CHERRY_PICK.md

 Or with a range notation like:

-> `git cherry-pick <commit>..<commit>`
+> `git cherry-pick <commit>^..<commit>`

-Keep in mind that each commit will be apply in the order specified and will create a new commit, this means that N commits will be added to the branch history
+Keep in mind that each commit will be apply in the order specified and will create a new commit, this means that N commits will be added to the branch history.

+When using range commits keep in mind that the first commit will not be included, that is why use the `^` symbol to refer to the parent commit.

 ## Apply multiple commits into a single commit